 A physical AI software roadmap should start with the manufacturing decision you want to improve, then work backward into sensors, edge inference, simulation, integrations, safety gates, and rollout.
 Physical AI is not useful because it sounds futuristic.
 It is useful when software can observe real operating conditions, reason over enough context, recommend or trigger an action, and keep humans in control where downtime, safety, quality, or cost risk is material.

 This roadmap is for manufacturing operations leaders, plant technology teams, and product owners planning AI-enabled equipment or workflow automation.
-Start with readiness: data, sensors, constraints, integration access, operator review, and measurable ROI.
+Start with readiness: data, sensors, constraints, integration access, operator review, measurable ROI, and the operating boundaries for any automated action.
 The AI Agent Readiness Assessment is a practical first step when the workflow touches real-world operations and needs governance.

 Quick Answer: What Should A Physical AI Software Roadmap Include?